MicrosoftDocs/azure-docs/articles/backup/azure-kubernetes-service-cluster-backup.md

 1. Write the custom resource for backup hook with commands to freeze and unfreeze a PostgreSQL pod.

-   You can also use the following sample YAML script  *postgresbackuphook.yaml*, which has pre-defined commands:
+   You can also use the following sample YAML script  *postgresbackuphook.yaml*, which has predefined commands:

       ```json
       apiVersion: clusterbackup.dataprotection.microsoft.com/v1alpha1